vanHeemstraSystems/k8s-kubectl/README.md

 $ sudo docker cp k8s-kubectl:/usr/local/bin/kubectl ./kubectl
 ```

-4) Install kubectl from the location you copied it to (current directory) and remove the temporary copy (if local directory is other than installation directory)
+4) Make kubectl executable from the location you copied it to (current directory) and move it to its execution directory (if current directory is other than execution directory)

 ```
-$ sudo docker install -o root -g root -m 0755 kubectl /usr/local/bin/kubectl
+$ chmod +x ./kubectl
-$ rm kubectl
+$ sudo mv ./kubectl /usr/local/bin/kubectl
 ```

 4) Check if the kubectl binary executable is now available on the Docker host: